[3 MIN READ]

 Playing sports can be a great source of joy no matter your age.
-Sports keep your body active and healthy, and they also help relieve stress and give you a sense of community with your friends and teammates, or at local races and events.
+Sports keep your body active and healthy, relieve stress and give you a sense of community with others.
 But as with any physical activity, there is some level of risk involved – especially if it’s been a while since you’ve been active.
-That’s why medical professionals and personal trainers recommend training before you begin a new sport or after an absence from an old favorite.
-If you jump into the game cold turkey, you leave yourself more open to injury.

 - Children from elementary through high school age should get 60 minutes of moderate or vigorous physical activity every day.
-Three days a week, these activities should include an intense activitity like running, and muscle- and bone-strengthening activities like pushups, planks, and jumping rope.
+Three days a week, these activities should include an intense activity like running, and muscle- and bone-strengthening activities like pushups, planks and jumping rope.

 - Adults aged 18 to 65 should get 150 minutes of moderate-intensity exercise per week, along with two days of muscle-strengthening activities.

 - For adults over 65, the recommendation is the same as for younger adults, with the addition of regular, simple activities to improve balance.

 - For those adults with chronic conditions and disabilities, the recommendation is 150 minutes per week of moderate aerobic physical activity and two days of muscle-strengthening activities covering all major muscle groups.

 You can get your recommended amount of exercise from any activity you enjoy, from soccer to pickleball, running to swimming.